East Coast Wanderlust!

 The White House, Washington DC, East Coast USA

 Where are the Blue Ridge Mountains?
-The blue ridge mountains comprise a section of the Appalachian Mountains, spanning through 8 states.
+The Blue Ridge Mountains comprise a section of the Appalachian Mountains, spanning 8 states.
 This 469 stretch of scenic road takes you through Virginia and North Carolina, linking Great Smoky Mountains National Park and Shenandoah National Park.
-The Blue Ridge Parkway offers up perfect views of the mountains and phenomenal scenery.
+The Blue Ridge Parkway offers perfect views of the mountains and phenomenal scenery.
 Just 5 hours drive from Atlanta and 2.5 hours from Charlotte, NC, the Blue Ridge Mountains become a great part of your road trip as you explore the South.

 Besides the Blue Ridge Parkway, there are 18 scenic drives near Asheville.
 You’ll be making the most of that rental car!
 You can even dip in the mountain swimming hole and ride down Sliding Rock before tubing down the river.

 You should know before you go… Phone reception can be super spotty away from the towns.
-So, be prepared with your sat-nav and road maps, assume there will be no reception at all.
+So, be prepared with your sat-nav and road maps; assume there will be no reception.
 There are no gas stations for over 50 miles.
 For this reason, it’s best to fill up your tank before you reach the parkway.

 Click here to view our Road Trip Itineraries that explore The Blue Ridge Mountains…

 Where are the Catskill Mountains?
-100 miles outside New York City, in Upstate New York rising from the Hudson Valley, you will find yourself in the Catskills Mountains.
+One hundred miles outside New York City, in Upstate New York, rising from the Hudson Valley, you will find yourself in the Catskills Mountains.
 Rivers and forests build up this dense land full of interesting small towns and bundles of history.

-The Catskills were once home to the 1969 music festival of Woodstock, and today is home to every type of music festival.
-The energy of the carefree festival still lives on today through locals and visitors absorbing the surrounding mountains.
+The Catskills were once home to the 1969 music festival ‘Woodstock’ and today host every type of music festival.
+The energy of the carefree festival still lives on today as locals and visitors absorb the surrounding mountains.

 What to do in the Catskills Mountains, NY?
 The Catskills is undeniably full of outdoor adventure!
 Hike to a breathtaking vista before travelling downstream on a canoe or kayak.
 Enjoy Zoom Flume Water Park or the world’s largest Kaleidoscope in Mount Tremper.

 What is the weather like in the Catskills Mountains, NY?
 Winter sees the Catskills freeze, which is great for all of the outdoors winter sports!
 Autumn in the Catskills will display blazing colours, igniting the hillsides.
 Peak colours for the spectacular fall foliage will begin around mid-October.
-The summer can be super warm and can see highs of 25 degrees plus.
+The summer can be super warm, and temperatures can be high, up to 25 degrees.

-Click here to view our Road Trip Itineraries that explore Catskill Mountains, New York…
+Click here to view our Road Trip Itineraries that explore the Catskill Mountains, New York…

 Autumn in The Catskills, New York USA